-A substudy of the trial that compared patching plus eyeglasses, eyeglasses alone, and no treatment examined the emotional status of children undergoing treatment (144 of 177 participants completed questionnaires) and found that there was no difference between treatment groups with regard to the child being happy, cooperative, or good tempered most or all of the time; teasing by siblings or friends; problems at preschool; or in the mean Rutter behavior score (a validated scale assessing emotional and behavioral problems in children).
+A substudy118 of the trial115 that compared patching plus eyeglasses, eyeglasses alone, and no treatment examined the emotional status of children undergoing treatment (144/177 participants completed questionnaires) and found there was no difference between treatment groups with regard to the child being happy, cooperative, or good tempered most or all of the time; teasing by siblings or friends; problems at preschool; or mean Rutter behavior score (a validated scale assessing emotional and behavioral problems in children).
 Parents completed a questionnaire assessing these items on a 4- or 5-point rating scale at baseline (all participants), 3 months after beginning treatment (participants in active treatment only), and 2 years after recruitment (all participants).
-However, the study reported that children were more upset by patching plus eyeglasses than by eyeglasses alone; less than a third of children wearing glasses were upset by treatment compared with more than half of children wearing patching and glasses (29% vs. 85% at 4 years old, p=0.03; 26% vs. 62% at 5 years old, p=0.005).
-Although the study reported some negative effects of glasses or patching for the child (difficulty wearing patch or glasses, upset, coping with treatment) and parent (worry about treatment, upset by treatments, arguments about treatment), it did not compare the outcomes with psychosocial outcomes for the no-treatment group.
+However, the study reported that children were more upset by patching plus eyeglasses than by eyeglasses alone; less than a third of children wearing glasses were upset by treatment compared with more than half of children wearing patching and glasses (29% vs. 85% at age 4 years; p=0.03; 26% vs. 62% at age 5 years; p=0.005).
+Although the study reported some negative effects of glasses or patching for the child (difficulty wearing patch or glasses, upset, coping with treatment) and parent (worry about treatment, upset by treatment, arguments about treatment), it did not compare with psychosocial outcomes for the no-treatment group.
 Therefore, we are unable to determine how the reported psychosocial harms compared with no treatment.